RuberDuck9/ryft-16/README.md

 - null [1111111111111111] [ffff]

 ## Debug Instructions:
 First, make sure you didn't make any typos.
 If you did not, then follow the code until you see an instruction make a mistake.
 Try to see what caused that mistake by checking to see if each argument is doing what it should be for that instruction (easier said than done).
-It should be apparent by now whether you are dealing with a hardware bug, or a sofware bug.
-If it is a hardware bug or a sofware bug caused by me telling you to do something incorrect in the manual, report it to me please.
-If it is just a pure sofware bug caused by bad code, don't bother reporting it.
+It should be apparent by now whether you are dealing with a hardware bug, or a software bug.
+If it is a hardware bug or a software bug caused by me telling you to do something incorrect in the manual, report it to me please.
+If it is just a pure software bug caused by bad code, don't bother reporting it.

 ## TODO
 Write an assembler to turn the assembly into hex.